 Click OK to save changes.

-After making these changes, close Registry Editor and check if the problem is resolved.
+After making these changes, close the Registry Editor and check if the problem is resolved.

 There are reports that this issue was fixed in the latest version of Photoshop, so if Photoshop is up to date, you can remove the OverridePhysicalMemoryMB value from the registry.